michelcrypt4d4mus/fedialgo/README.md

 let timeline: Toot[] = algorithm.getTimeline();
 // If you wanted to wait until the feed was fully constructed, wait for the Promise: algorithm.triggerFeedUpdate().then(() => timeline = algorithm.getTimeline());

+// You can pull additional past timeline toots beyond the configured initial amount: algorithm.triggerHomeTimelineBackFill();
 ```

 #### Setting Weights For The Various Feed Scorers